• RECIPES

 Eggnog French Toast Bake Recipe in a Baking Dish

-Top Tip
+Top Tips

 Frequently Asked Questions About Eggnog French Toast Bake

-Do you have questions about Eggnog French Toast Bake?
+Do you have questions about eggnog French toast bake?
 Here are some of the most commonly asked questions.

 Can I make this dish ahead?

-How can I tell when my Eggnog French Toast Bake is done?
+How can I tell when my eggnog French toast bake is done?

 The top will be a golden brown color, and the edges will be set.
 If it still seems jiggly in the centre before you remove it from the oven, you can extend the bake time for a few minutes.